ASEAN, Australia and New Zealand’s upgraded free trade area deal enters into force

 The upgraded agreement also has a new chapter that promotes collaboration between governments to enhance the capabilities of micro, small and medium-sized enterprises and improve the business environment for them.

 The original agreement establishing the AANZFTA entered into force in 2010.
-In 2023, Asean’s total trade in goods with Australia and New Zealand amounted to US$138.4 billion.
-THE STRAITS TIMES/ANN
+In 2023, ASEAN’s total trade in goods with Australia and New Zealand amounted to $138.4 billion. — THE STRAITS TIMES/ANN